 Funeral services will be held Tuesday, August 6, 2019 at 10am at the LDS Chapel located at 4366 South 1500 East, Millcreek, Utah.
 Friends and family may visit from 9-9:45am prior to the service.
 Interment will follow at Elysian Burial Gardens.

-To send flowers to Pabla "Lita" Amanda Hamby's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Pabla "Lita" Amanda Hamby, please visit our floral store.